The Jackbox Party Pack: The Jackbox Party Pack 6 (2019)

-Dictionarium is for 3–8 players and involves players creating entries for a fake dictionary.
+Dictionarium is for 3 to 8 players and involves players creating entries for a fake dictionary.
 The game can either be played where the players are given a fake word or a fake slang saying as a prompt.
 The game is played across three rounds.
 In the first and second rounds, players respectively write a definition for the given word or phrase and a synonym for it.
 In the final round, players write a sentence using the synonym created.
-The other players vote for their favorite choice in each round, awarding points to its writer.
+The other players and the audience vote for their favorite choice in each round, awarding points to its writer.
 The player with the most points at the end wins.

-Push the Button is for 4–10 players and takes place on a spaceship, where one or more players have been assigned as an alien and the other players, as humans, must eject the aliens before a timer runs out.
-Each round, one player determines an activity on the ship (such as drawing or writing a response to a question) and selects a number of the other crew to participate.
+Push the Button is for 4 to 10 players.
+It is a social deduction game set on a spaceship, where one or more players have been assigned as an alien and the other players, as humans, must eject the aliens before a timer runs out.
+In each round, one player determines an activity on the ship (such as drawing or writing a response to a question) and selects a number of the other crew to participate.
 The assigned human players get one prompt, but the alien players get a different one that would likely cause some confusion.
 The results are shown, and players have the time to determine if any response seems suspicious.
 In later rounds, alien players have "hacks" they can use to either get the correct human prompt or send the alien prompt instead to a human player.
 At any time before the timer runs down, one player can "push the button" and select the other player(s) they believe are an alien.
 All other players then vote if they agree or not.
 In order for the players to be ejected, a unanimous vote must be passed.
 If the vote fails, the game continues and the player that pushed the button cannot do so again.
 If the vote succeeds, the game reveals if the players were correct or incorrect.
-The alien players win if any of the players vote out a human, none of the players push the button before the time is up, or the humans run out of button pushes.
+The human players win if all of the aliens are voted out.
+The alien players win if any of the players vote out a human, the humans run out of button pushes, or none of the players push the button before the time is up.